pharo-ide/TelePharo/README.md

 ./pharo PharoServer.image remotePharo --startServerOnPort=40423
 ```
 ### Slow servers
 In case when your remote machine is slow you can disable slow plugins of browser.
-For example Raspberry machines 10x times slower then x86 and some code analysis can affect general performance of remote IDE.
+For example Raspberry machines ~10x times slower then x86 computers and some code analysis can affect general performance of remote IDE.
 To optimize such scenarios evaluate following script on prepared server image:
 ```Smalltalk
 ClyNavigationEnvironment reset.
 ClySystemEnvironmentPlugin disableSlowPlugins
 ```
-Also you are able to disable slow plugins from command line using extra option #disableSlowPlugins:
+Or you can always disable slow plugins from command line using extra option #disableSlowPlugins:
 ```bash
 ./pharo PharoServer.image remotePharo --startServerOnPort=40423 --disableSlowPlugins
 ```